menu

 Furthermore, the Petco Park neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 50,513 persons per square mile in the neighborhood, it is more packed with people than 98.5% of the nation's neighborhoods.

-Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Petco Park neighborhood.
-A whopping 83.8% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.8% of the neighborhoods in the U.S. Everything here just feels new.
+Also of note, homes built from 2000 through today make up a higher proportion of the Petco Park neighborhood's real estate landscape than 97.8% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 83.8% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 With 8.8% of employed workers living in the Petco Park neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 99.3% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.